Damianjacob/CI_MS1_Music_Pro/README.md

 ## Credit

 ### Content
-   I took the carousel and modal bootstraps from https://getbootstrap.com/ and followed the documentation from that site to modify the code of the bootstrap.
+   I took used the modal bootstrap from https://getbootstrap.com/ and followed the documentation from that site to modify the code of the bootstrap.
 I often referred back to various lessons from Code Institute and to W3schools or MDN.
+   For the responsive nav bar using only CSS i followed this tutorial by Kevin Powell: https://www.youtube.com/watch?v=8QKOaTYvYUA

 ### Media
    All the photos used on the site have been downloaded from one of the following copyright-free sites: Unsplash, StockVault, Pixabay.
 This includes the pictures of the icons for the social media links.
    The icons have been taken from font awesome.

 ## Acknowledgements
 EXPLAIN